codenowinc/level_one_curriculum/back_end_development/install_ruby_gems_and_postgres.md

 $ createdb todo_app_development
 ```

-You have now successfully created and started up the Postgres database you will be storing all of your todo application's data in.
+You have now successfully created and started up the Postgres database where you will be storing all of your todo application's data!